Login to access the BCIS online service.

-Buildings insurance was again the eighth most complained about financial product or service in the first quarter of the 2025/26 financial year (April to June), according to the latest data published by the Financial Ombudsman Service (FOS)(1).
+Buildings insurance was the seventh most complained about financial product or service in the second quarter of the 2025/26 financial year (July to September), according to the latest data published by the Financial Ombudsman Service (FOS)(1).

-A common cause for complaints related to building insurance policies is underinsurance, where the consumer does not receive their claim in full because the reinstatement valuation provided was too low.
+A common reason for complaints related to buildings insurance policies is underinsurance, where the consumer does not receive their claim in full because the reinstatement valuation provided was too low.

 In these instances, when the ombudsman investigates a complaint, they look at the information that was provided by both the insurer and the insured, and where the rebuild cost estimate came from.